 Nasdaq rules require that a majority of the board of directors of a company listed on Nasdaq must be composed of "independent directors."
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship, which, in the opinion of the company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
-We have determined that Adolfo Rios, Martha (Stormy) L. Byorum, and Rodrigo Lebois Mateos are independent directors under the Nasdaq rules and Rule 10A-3 of the Exchange Act.
-Our independent directors are present.
+We have determined that Seth Weinberg, Ophir Sternberg, Martha (Stormy) L. Byorum and Lazaros Nikeas are independent directors under the Nasdaq rules and Rule 10A-3 of the Exchange Act.
+Our independent directors hold regularly scheduled meetings at which only independent directors are present.